← Back to All States

 The Leaderboard Disparity

 When comparing 23 representative cities (10k+ residents) in New Mexico, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
 Los Alamos leads this 23 representative cities (10k+ residents) set, but the lead is relative rather than dominant.
-Its Paw Score Grade of B suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside New Mexico.
+Its move-fit grade of B suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside New Mexico.
 Las Vegas lands at the bottom with a D+, where sparse vet coverage, climate stress, or housing friction create a visibly weaker dog-ownership outlook.

 The Hidden Pet Tax